rezaloo75/konnect/README.md

 As a new Konnect account owner, your organization is setup by default as follows:

-1. A single default ServiceHub catalogue.
+1. A single default ServiceHub Catalogue.
 2. A single default Runtime Manager Runtime Group.
 3. A set of default Teams described by the table in the [Default Teams](#Default Teams) section.